d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Moreover, once we contemplate decision-making systems, we must step back and reconsider how we evaluate our technology.
-Among other consequences of this change of scope, we will find that *accuracy* is seldom the right metric.
+Among other consequences of this change of scope, we will find that *accuracy* is seldom the right measure.
 For instance, when translating predictions into actions, we will often want to take into account the potential cost sensitivity of erring in various ways.
-If one way of misclassifying an image could be perceived as a racial sleight, while misclassification to a different category would be harmless, then we might want to adjust our thresholds accordingly, accounting for societal values
+If one way of misclassifying an image could be perceived as a racial sleight of hand, while misclassification to a different category would be harmless, then we might want to adjust our thresholds accordingly, accounting for societal values